HandsOnDataViz/book/docs/HandsOnDataViz.md

 Datawrapper in Chapter 8](choropleth-datawrapper.html).

-Let’s return to the two maps in the [Introduction](introduction.html) of this book, which presented two different interpretations of world income inequality.
-In particular, the first map colored the US in medium blue which suggested its level of inequality was similar to other nations, while the second map made the US stand out in dark blue at the highest tier of inequality.
+Let’s return to the two maps in the [Introduction](introduction.html) of this book, where we presented two different interpretations of world income inequality.
+In particular, Figure
+<a href="#fig:world-income-map1">1.3</a> colored the US in medium blue
+which suggested its level of inequality was similar to other nations, while Figure <a href="#fig:world-income-map2">1.4</a> made the US stand out in dark blue at the highest tier of inequality.
 We argued that both were *truthful* interpretations.
 You’ll understand the concepts more clearly by following this hands-on tutorial to recreate both maps, plus one more.
 First, let’s examine the data and upload it to Datawrapper to start making our choropleth maps.

 1. Open the [world income top 1 percent data in Google Sheets](https://docs.google.com/spreadsheets/d/1IomO4pyGziTZnQrlSnlO11zqgdohwwTm2olR2-tGPfI/edit#gid=1463939565),